 Lionfish are Edible

 - Lionfish are in fact edible; despite what the public has been lead to believe.
-The meat of a Lionfish is white and extremely delicious said researchers.
+The meat of a Lionfish is white and extremely delicious said, researchers.
 Unlike poisonous fish that cannot be ingested, Lionfish are just the opposite.
 The spines must be cut off prior to eating, thus completely removing the venom.
-It is the same theory behind eating rattle snake meat.
-Many restaurants through the U.S. have started listing Lionfish on their menus to promote public awareness while at the same time satisfying its customers.
+It is the same theory behind eating rattlesnake meat.
+Many restaurants throughout the U.S. have started listing Lionfish on their menus to promote public awareness while at the same time satisfying its customers.
 Lionfish have been deemed so tasty that they boast a price tag of $16 per pound, much higher than that of Red Snapper.
-According to the National Oceanic and Atmospheric Administration and the National Center for Coastal Ocean Science, there has not been any reported cases in the U.S. from anyone being sick after eating a Lionfish that has been filleted and served up.
+According to the National Oceanic and Atmospheric Administration and the National Center for Coastal Ocean Science, there have not been any reported cases in the U.S. from anyone being sick after eating a Lionfish that has been filleted and served up.
 If you have ever dined in a Caribbean restaurant and ordered seafood, chances are you may have eaten it and not even known.

 Limit on Lionfish

-* The FWC does not have any set legal size or bag limits for Lionfish, says FWC Officer Lenny Salberg.
+* The FWC does not have any set legal-size or bag limits for Lionfish, says FWC Officer Lenny Salberg.

 How Can Lionfish Be Caught